What Is Narrative Strategy?

 Organizations communicate constantly.

-The result is not silence, but noise.
+The result is noise.

 Narrative strategy addresses this problem.